hkuangela/comp2113_survival_island/README.md

 The player is stranded on a deserted island.
 To survive, the player needs to find *Food* on the island; to win the game, the player needs to *gather* enough *Wood* and *Burn* them to produce smoke which acts as a distress signal.
 The more the *Wood* *burn*t, the higher the smoke reaches, and thus the larger the probability is for the player to be seen and rescued by ships passing nearby.

 ## 2. General game mechanism
-When the game starts, the player is at *Home* and has 100/100 *Stamina* and 50 *Food* units.
+When the game starts, the player is at *Home* and has 100/100 *Stamina* and 100 *Food* units.
 A 2-D map showing the player’s position and the locations *Food* and *Wood* on the island are displayed, while the amounts are only shown when the player reaches their locations.
 The player can *Navigate* through the map to nodes with *Food* and *Wood* to *Gather* these resources.
-The player can then bring the *Gather*ed resources back *Home*.
-With each trip, the player can only carry a certain amount of resources.
 To  increase the amount of resources that can be carried per trip, the player can *Build* wooden *Boxes*.
 The player can also *Make* *Axes* and spend them to multiply resources when *Gather*ing them.

-When the accumulated amount of *Wood* reaches a threshold, the player can start *Build*ing a distress signal by *Burn*ing *Wood*.
+When the accumulated amount of *Wood* reaches a threshold,at least 500 *Wood*, the player can start *Build*ing a distress signal by *Burn*ing *Wood*.
 To replenish the resources on the map and the player’s *Stamina*, the player can donate 20 *Food* to refresh the map, which is equivalent to getting sleep and starting a new day, such that new amounts of resources are generated at each resource node.

 ### 2.1.
 Rules
 1. The maximum *Stamina* is 100.
 When *Stamina* is smaller or equal to 0.
 The player loses and the game ends.